Tsuneari Fukuda: Institute for Dramatic Arts

-In January 1963, Fukuda formed the Kumo Theatre Company with actors and dramatists that had broken away from the Bungakuza.
-The break-away group objected to the increasing politicisation of the Bungakuza, and specifically, its 1961 tour in Communist China, during which Kaoru Morimoto's play A Woman's Life was modified to accommodate Chinese ideological demands.
-Fukuda served as chairman of the Institute for Dramatic Arts (DARTS), an organisation founded in May 1963 to facilitate the troupe's activities.
+Shingeki was heavily impacted by the Anpo protests.
+Most shingeki associates participated in the demonstrations, and 34 shingeki groups issued a joint statement in opposition to the security treaty.
+The Bungakuza was considered less political than other troupes, but in the wake of the protests, its leadership decided to participate in a tour of communist China in 1961.
+During the tour, Kaoru Morimoto's play A Woman's Life was modified to accommodate Chinese ideological demands, incensing junior members.
+The dispute came to a head in January 1963, when over 20 actors and dramatists who objected to the increasing politicisation of the Bungakuza broke away to form the Kumo Theatre Company under Fukuda's direction.
+Fukuda served as chairman of the Institute for Dramatic Arts (DARTS), an organisation founded in May 1963 to facilitate Kumo's activities.
 Its launch was accompanied by the release of a manifesto in which Fukuda declared that shingeki had "lost all of its ideals, spirit and enthusiasm", and that the institute would seek to "break out of the shell which hinders the modern theatre today and to start completely afresh".
 For Fukuda, the institute was a means to push back against increasing commercialism and politicisation in Japanese theatre.

 Kumo's first production was Fukuda's A Midsummer Night's Dream.
 In 1964, it performed Fukuda's translation of Richard III, starring kabuki actor Nakamura Kanzaburō XVII as the title character.
 Nakamura's mastery of soliloquy, common in kabuki, but rare in realism-dominated shingeki, was critical to the play's success.
 Fukuda was invited to America to attend the national celebration of the 400th anniversary of Shakespeare's birth in June 1964, during which he viewed a performance of Hamlet at the American Shakespeare Festival Theatre in Stratford, Connecticut.